-Olivia is offended at everything.
+Olivia is offended by everything.
 Everything.
 If we look at her with a weird face we are obviously mocking her.
 If we speak her name above a soft whisper we are yelling.
 If we expect appropriate behavior and reactions with her siblings we are unfair and mean.
 There is no winning.
-She is is put out by the smallest event and lives contrary to just about anyone who crosses her path.
+She is put out by the smallest event and lives contrary to just about anyone who crosses her path.

 Nathan is turning into a hyperactive, impulse-driven, crazy person.
-My once sweet, tenderhearted boy is living life with the volume turned to 11.
+My once sweet, tender-hearted boy is living life with the volume turned to 11.
 This exaggerated lifestyle is apparently quite normal in children experiencing sexual abuse and often presents before the abuse is discovered.
 In fact, there are many things about Nathan’s behaviors that sadly point to Asher’s own victimization because of the similarity between the two boys’ choices.
 However, Nathan’s developed after the abuse came to light.
 While it is still a “normal” response to abuse, it causes us concern as we work with his therapist.

 God, with me!

-Jesus, stand by my side and show me your presence in each of the horrifying moments I must face each day.
+Jesus, stand by my side and show me your presence in each of the horrifying moments I must face every day.
 May you be the first thing I see in the morning and the last thought at night.
 Cover my heart with your hands and carry my brokenness through this advent season.
 Remind me that nothing is lost or in vain, and you are bringing a peculiar glory out of this shattered life.

 You are my God, with me.